attharmirza/SittingHunWebsite/_projects/8x10s-and-murals.markdown

   asset: "/uploads/img2-91ce75.png"
   style: Float
 - type: Text
+  asset:
-  asset: I also designed the album art for the project, which was to symbolize the
+  text: I also designed the album art for the project, which was to symbolize the
     ultimately unfulfilling nature of material things.
   style: None
 - type: Image